Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 We have been aware for a long time that those differences between those groups exist.
 But we have not understood why that difference is happening.

-Multiple theories have been proposed about those issues and a number of studies have been done — but there has not been a good set of answers that have explained the problem or explained the differences in results between groups.
+Multiple theories have been proposed about those issues and a number of studies have been done — but there has not been a good set of answers until now that have explored the problem or explained the differences in results between groups.

-Several of the studies looked at the relationship between the education levels of the mothers and the income levels of the mothers and the rate of preterm births for each group of mothers.
+Several of the studies did look at the relationship between the education levels of the mothers and the income levels of the mothers and the rate of preterm births for each group of mothers.

-For most groups, higher education levels reduced preterm birth rates.
+For most groups of mothers, higher education levels reduced preterm birth rates.

 Several studies showed that high school graduates and college educated white and Asian American and Hispanic mothers had significantly lower premature birth rates than high school drop outs from each of those groups.

-But for our African American mothers, however, several somewhat confusing and counter intuitive but very consistent studies have shown that the premature birth rate actually increased with higher education levels and with higher income levels for African American mothers.
+But for our African American mothers, however, several earlier studies have shown that the premature birth rate actually increased with higher education levels and with higher income levels for African American mothers.

-Duke University just did a very powerful analysis of education impact by group on preterm birth that reinforces those earlier studies.
+Duke University just did a very powerful analysis of education impact by group on preterm birth that helped us focus thinking about that data and those outcomes.

-When the researchers at Duke looked at birth rates and education levels of mothers, they found that the premature birth rate for white mothers with an eighth grade or lower education level was 12 percent of births.
-As expected from other studies, they reported that the prematurity number dropped to 5 percent of births when the white mothers had a master’s degree.
+When the researchers at Duke looked at mortality rates and education levels of mothers, they found that the mortality rate for white mothers with an eighth grade or lower education level was 12 births per thousand births.
+As expected from other studies, they reported that the mortality number dropped to 5 of the births when the white mothers had a master’s degree.

-That number dropped even further to only 3 percent of births when the white mothers had a Ph.D. or equivalent education level.
+That number dropped even further to only three deaths per thousand when the white mothers had a Ph.D. or equivalent education level.

-The Duke researchers reported that the African American mothers with an eighth-grade education had a 15 percent preterm birth rate —a number that looks very much like the current national average for African American mothers.
+The Duke researchers reported that the African American mothers with an eighth-grade education had a 15 babies per thousand mortality rate — a number that looks very much like the current national average for African American mothers.

-However, they discovered that when the African American mothers had a master’s degree, the number of preterm births actually increased to 19 percent.
+However, they discovered that when the African American mothers had a master’s degree, the mortality levels actually increased to 19 of the births.

-In a very powerful and extremely useful piece of research, the Duke team also discovered and reported that when the African American mothers had a Ph.D. or equivalent degree, that premature birth number for those mothers jumped to 28 percent of births.
+In a very powerful and extremely useful piece of research, the Duke team also discovered and reported that when the African American mothers had a Ph.D. or equivalent degree, that infant mortality number for those mothers jumped to 28 of the births.

-The impact of having a graduate degree or Ph.D. had a massively different impact for preterm birth rates for each set of mothers studied by Duke.
+The impact of having a graduate degree or Ph.D. had a massively different impact for preterm birth rates and the infant mortality rates for each set of mothers studied by Duke.
 That is important information for us to have and it isn’t information that people have been building into their thought processes for either premature birth or education issues before now.

 California Study of Stress During Pregnancy Proves a Direct Racism Link

-The new California research looked specifically at multiple levels and types of stress in California mothers.
-Their study discovered and diliniated information about specific areas of stress that helps explain both those links and those very different outcomes.
+The California research looked specifically at multiple levels and types of stress during pregnancy for those California mothers.

-The new California study found the same inverse differences in the rate of preterm births for African American women and white women relative to their personal education levels and income.
+The California study found the same inverse differences in the rate of preterm births for African American women and white women relative to their personal education levels and income that the Duke data uncovered relative to infant mortality.

-African American mothers in California with higher education levels were more likely to give birth prematurely, and white mothers in California with higher education levels were less likely to give birth prematurely than white women with lower levels of education.
+The research showed that the African American mothers in California with higher education levels were more likely to give birth prematurely than women with lower education levels, and it showed that white mothers in California with higher education levels were less likely to give birth prematurely than white women with lower levels of education.

-The California research also went beyond earlier studies about those topics and the researchers looked at the impact of specific stress factors for each set of women.
-That look at specific stress factors was an extremely useful thing to study.
+The California research also went beyond earlier studies about those topics and the researchers looked at the impact of specific stress factors during the pregnancy for each set of women for the first time ever in a research study on pre-term birth.

-The California Commission is looking at the impact of stress during pregnancy as a factor that can influence success levels for children in the first five years of life.
+The California Commission reviewed the new research data last year about the impact of stress during pregnancy as a factor that can influence success levels for children in the first five years of life, and concluded that the linkages between racism and pre term birth were very real and important to address.

 Medical science and medical practitioners have known for a number of years that higher stress levels during pregnancy increase prematurity rates — but what researchers did not know was exactly which stress factors were most relevant to higher levels of premature births.